© Exclusive Photography

 In 2017 Roxane will return to two companies - Victorian Opera to perform Teresa in La Sonnambula in concert at Hamer Hall, and Opera Queensland to perform the role of Dame Hannah in Ruddigore.

-2016 sees Roxane reprise the role of Rossweisse in Die Walküre in Opera Australia’s Melbourne Ring Cycle, as well as cover Erda in Das Rheingold and Flosshilde and First Norn.
+2016 saw Roxane reprise the role of Rossweisse in Die Walküre in Opera Australia’s Melbourne Ring Cycle, as well as cover Erda in Das Rheingold and Flosshilde and First Norn.
+Other recent performances include Guest Soloist in Queensland Symphony Orchestra’s (Not) The Last Night of the Proms, Guest Soloist in Victorian Opera’s Proms Concert Games of Love and Chance, the role of Mrs Herring in Albert Herring for Opera Australia in Sydney.

 Roxane made her operatic debut with Opera Australia as Nancy in Albert Herring.
 Since then, she has performed over 50 different roles for that company, including the title roles in Carmen and La Pericole, as well as Dalila (Samson et Dalila), Rosina (Il Barbiere di Siviglia), Varvara (Katya Kabanova), Olga (Eugene Onegin), Medoro (Orlando), Siegrune (Die Walküre), Magdalene (Die Meistersinger von Nürnberg), Maddalena (Rigoletto), Lola (Cavalleria Rusticana), Countess Stasi (The Gypsy Princess), Flora (La Traviata), Hippolyta (A Midsummer Night's Dream), Gertrude (Hansel and Gretel), Gertrude (Roméo and Juliette), Meg Page (Falstaff), Emilia (Otello), Mistress Bentson ((Lakmé) and Grace (Love in the Age of Therapy) for OzOpera at the 2002 Melbourne and 2003 Sydney Festivals.